pachun/boo/README.md

 - `⌘ ,` → Sidebar → **only** `~`, `icloud documents`, and `Applications`
 - `⌘ n` → Click "View as List" → `⌘ j` → Always open in list view → On → Use as Defaults

+## Safari Settings

+- `⌘ ,` → Advanced → Show features for web developers → On

 ## iPhone Settings

 - Settings → Apps → Messages → Text Message Forwarding → New Machine's Name → On